 Turning Your Nursing Experience into Nursing Credits

-You may accelerate your path to a nursing degree by transferring existing credits to your bachelor’s program.
-Additionally, some online programs—like those at WGU—reward prior nursing experience and let you progress through coursework as quickly as you master the material.
+In either the RN-to-BSN or Prelicensure BSN programs, you can accelerate your path to a BSN degree by transferring eligible existing credits.
+Additionally, some online nursing programs—like those at WGU—reward prior nursing experience with competency-based testing that lets you progress through coursework quickly as you demonstrate mastery of the material.

 What College Experience Is Transferable to Nursing School?

-If you’ve earned an associate degree in nursing or nursing diploma, the courses you took provided you with a foundational nursing education.
-A number of the credits you accrued during this time may be transferred to a BSN program—be sure to consult with a relevant enrollment counselor and ask about their school’s credit transfer policy to determine the amount of transferable credits.
+Whether you earned an associate degree in nursing or a nursing diploma/certificate, the courses you took provided you with a foundational nursing education.
+Be sure to consult with a relevant enrollment counselor and ask about their school’s credit transfer policy to determine the amount of transferable credits.

 College courses that could yield transferable nursing credits typically include the following: